Developing a reading habit in a child is not an easy task. Also, getting them to read on a daily routine is not enough.

 The Magic Tree House – Mary Osborne

-Adventure and history through the eyes of Annie and Jack after discovering a tree house in the woods.
+Adventure and history through the eyes of Annie and Jack after discovering a treehouse in the woods.

 The True Story of the 3 Little Pigs – Jon Scieszka